'In The Shadow of 10,000 Hills’ Review and History

 I can’t think of anyone who wouldn’t like In the Shadow of 10,000 Hills.
 It is the best book I’ve read since starting Picking Books.
 In the Shadow of 10,000 Hills is not mass market fiction, but it reads like it is.
 The characters are authentic and unforgettable, the pacing is spot on, and it makes you think.
 Although it does deal with the serious issue of the Rwandan genocide, In the Shadow of 10,000 Hills is not depressing.
 Instead, it is both moving and hopeful.

 There is a lot more to the Rwandan genocide and the book than what I’ve covered here, and I hope that In the Shadow of 10,000 Hills inspires you to learn more.
 And if you're interested in how Rwandans found Amahoro in real life, check out the New York Times Magazine article "Portraits of Reconciliation."
 It moved me to tears.
+Finally, as always, I recommend purchasing In the Shadow of 10,000 Hills from your local bookstore.

 - Haupt, "Bio."